OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-okta.md

 1. [Check if the authentication flows of your OutSystems application already support external authentication](configure-saml.md#change-auth-flows).
 The instructions provided for the SAML 2.0 authentication method are also applicable to Okta.

-1. If you're using Okta authentication in **Reactive Web Apps**, [enable the "Single Sign-On Between App Types" setting](configure-saml.md#enable-sso-between-app-types) in Service Center.
+1. In **Reactive Web Apps**, [enable the "Single Sign-On Between App Types" setting](configure-saml.md#enable-sso-between-app-types) in Service Center.

 ## Troubleshooting Okta authentication issues